On the theories classified by an \'etendue: Etendues and uniform co-ordinatisability

-commutes.
-Hence, since $\theory$ is uniformly rigid, there is at most one isomorphism between any two points of $\topos_\theory/\Psi$, and so $\topos_\theory/\Psi$ is localic by \cref{lem:no-isos-implies-localic}. \end{proof} \begin{ex} Vacuously, every propositional geometric theory is uniformly co-ordinatised, just as every localic topos is vacuously an \'etendue (over the terminal object). \end{ex} \begin{ex}[G-torsors] Recall from \cite[\S VIII]{SGL} that the \'etendue $\Set^G$ classifies $G$-\emph{torsors}, i.e.\ the free and transitive $G$-actions on inhabited objects (in the topos $\Sh(X)$ on a space, these are precisely the \emph{principal $G$-bundles}).
-Explicitly, this is the single-sorted theory with a unary function symbol $\overline{g}$ for each $g \in G$ and the axioms:

-The $G$-torsors in $\Set$ are all essentially the set $G$ with its canonical $G$-action, but where we have `forgotten' which element was the identity element.
-As soon as one element of the set $G$ is fixed, the rest of the structure is fixed too, i.e.\ the (set-based) $G$-torsors are uniformly rigid over the formula $(x=x)$.
-The same remains true for $G$-torsors in an arbitrary topos.
-Indeed, the formulae $\sett{(y = \overline{g}x)}{g \in G}$ uniformly co-ordinate the theory of $G$-torsors over $(x=x)$. \end{ex} \begin{ex} We have seen already that the theory $\Vectff$ of finite dimensional vector spaces over the finite field $F$ is uniformly co-ordinatised and uniformly rigid.
-Thus, the classifying topos of $\Vectff$ is an \'etendue.
-Indeed, we can recognise that the classifying topos of ${\Vectff}$ is given by the presheaves on the groupoid $\coprod_{n \in \N} \text{GL}_n(F)$, i.e.\ the disjoint union of the general linear groups over $F$ (for instance, using the techniques established in \cite{myselfgrpds}), and presheaves on groupoids are étendues. \end{ex} \begin{ex}[Continuous flat functors on a monic site] Let $(\cat,J)$ be a \emph{monic site}, i.e.\ a category $\cat$ in which every arrow is a monomorphism equipped with a Grothendieck topology $J$.
+Conversely, if $\theory$ is uniformly co-ordinatised over an inhabited set of geometric formulae $\Psi$, then $\Psi$ considered as an object of $\topos_\theory$ is inhabited, and moreover the slice $\topos_\theory/\Psi$ is a localic topos by \cref{prop:etendue-implies-coord} and \cref{prop:prebound_cov_implies_localic}.
+Hence, $\topos_\theory$ is an \'etendue as desired. \end{proof} \begin{ex}[Continuous flat functors on a monic site] Let $(\cat,J)$ be a \emph{monic site}, i.e.\ a category $\cat$ in which every arrow is a monomorphism equipped with a Grothendieck topology $J$.
 In \cite[\S 1]{rosenthal_monic}, it is shown that the topos of sheaves $\Sh(\cat,J)$ on a monic site is an étendue, while the converse is shown in \cite{mono_site}.
 The topos $\Sh(\cat,J)$ classifies the geometric theory of \emph{continuous flat functors on} $(\cat,J)$ (see \cite[Theorem 2.1.11]{TST}).
 As a single-sorted theory, this has the following description: \begin{enumerate} \item For each object $c \in \cat$, we add a unary relation symbol $R_c(x)$ and the axioms

 \item For each arrow $f \colon c \to d$ in $\cat$, we add a binary relation and axioms expressing the graph of a function from $R_c(x)$ to $R_d(y)$.
 We will abuse notation and denote this binary relation by $\overline{f}(x) = y$, as though it derived from a function symbol, and similarly write $\overline{f}(x) = \overline{g}(z)$ for $\exists y. \ ( \overline{f}(x) = y \land y = \overline{g}(z))$, etc. We also add the axioms